jrin771/Everything-LLMs-And-Robotics/README.md

 * PROJECT DEMOS
 * COURSES/PEDAGOGY

 And everything else related to the intersection of LLMs and Robotics!

+# List of papers I should add

+* PaLM-E
+* Almost everything from Chelsea Finn's lab
+* Microsoft Drone Paper
+* Orangewood Labs Demo
+* Boston Dynamics Demo
+*

 # Large Inspiration From and Gratitude Towards: